erbalo/go-training/chapter3/README.md

 }
 ```

-Now that we have a mechanism to recover from panics someone might thing that it is like a `try catch` and starts to use panics like exceptions.
+Now that we have a mechanism to recover from panics someone might think that it is like a `try catch` and starts to use panics like exceptions.
 Remember that panics should be avoided.

 ## Structs